rajasegar/alacritty-themes/README.md

-# alacritty-themes
+# :rainbow: alacritty-themes :lollipop:
-:rainbow: :lollipop: Themes :candy: for [alacritty](https://github.com/alacritty/alacritty)  A cross-platform, GPU-accelerated terminal emulator
+ Themes :candy: for [alacritty](https://github.com/alacritty/alacritty)  A cross-platform, GPU-accelerated terminal emulator

 To find the list of themes, you can visit the alacritty [wiki page](https://github.com/alacritty/alacritty/wiki/Color-schemes)

-- 50+ Themes to choose from
+- 150+ Themes to choose from
 - Option to create your `alacritty.yml` config file
 - Simple, Easy and intuitive User experience